From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras: Pullbacks of graph algebras from pushouts of graphs

 \section{Pullbacks of graph algebras from pushouts of graphs}

-In this section, we prove our main theorems stating under which conditions the two contravariant functors given by Proposition~\ref{contrafp} and Theorem~\ref{contralthm} turn pushouts of directed graphs into pullbacks of algebras.
-We begin with a pushout-to-pullback theorem for path algebras.
+In this section, we prove our main theorems stating under which conditions the two contravariant functors given by Lemma~\ref{contrafp} and Theorem~\ref{contralthm} turn pushouts of directed graphs into pullbacks of algebras.